Strade Bianche: World Tour race

 In 2017, the Strade Bianche was included in the UCI World Tour, cycling's highest level of professional races.
 Michał Kwiatkowski claimed his second victory, becoming the second rider with more than one win.

 The 2018 event was raced in abysmal weather.
 Low temperatures and heavy rainfall had made the gravel roads exceptionally muddy and decimated the peloton in the early stages of the race.
 Belgian Tiesj Benoot claimed his first professional victory, after he bridged a gap to the race leaders and left them behind on the penultimate gravel sector of Colle Pinzuto.
 Only 53 of 147 participants finished the race; 20 riders arrived outside of the time limit.
 Second-place finisher Romain Bardet called the event a "Dante-esque contest".

 The 2020 event was postponed to August 1 from its usual March schedule due to the COVID-19 pandemic.

 By the mid 2020s, media and riders discussed the possibility of the race being elevated to a "cycling monument" in future, with Cycling News stating in 2025 that "there is no longer any debate that Strade Bianche is cycling's sixth Monument".

 Tadej Pogačar took his first win at Strade Bianche in 2022.
 Tom Pidcock prevailed in 2023 before Pogačar claimed a second win in 2024.
 In 2025, the pair found themselves at the front of the race when reigning World Champion Pogačar misjudged a corner and crashed.
 Pidcock slowed to wait for Pogačar, who would later ride away to a solo victory, becoming the second rider after Fabian Cancellara to win the race three times.
+In 2026, the race celebrated its 20th edition.
+The route was shortened slightly with a reduction in the distance of gravel roads.
+The race was won by Pogačar for a record fourth time.